Renaissance/Enlightenment (1600’s-1800’s)

 Andreas Vesalius

-Andreas Vesalius is less-known but equally influential figure in the development of anatomical sciences during the Renaissance.
+Andreas Vesalius does not receive as much recognition as deserved but is an equally influential figure in the development of anatomical sciences during the Renaissance.
 Vesalius was raised in the scientific world, with his family consisting of physicians and pharmacists.
 He attended the University of Paris, where he began his own path of dissection, initially on animals.
 As Florkin mentions in Britannica, Vesalius also “devoted much of his time to a study of human bones, at that time easily available in the Paris cemeteries” (Florkin, 2018).
 Vesalius’s extreme desire to learn drove him to the lengths of unearthing human corpses to study what had never been studied before.
 He later earned his doctoral degree in medicine from the University of Padua and began teaching his anatomical findings through public demonstrations.
 Through these dissections, Vesalius developed his own theories about the human body that contradicted the predominant theories of his time.
 He realized that the theories of Galen, which were based solely on animal dissections, were incorrect and set out to correct them (Florkin, 2018).
 Vesalius wrote and published the first comprehensive book on Western anatomy, De humani corporis fabrica, revolutionizing the field and cementing his claim as the “Father of Modern Anatomy” (Florkin, 2018).
 His work laid the foundation for modern anatomy and transformed the scientific understanding of the human body, paving the way for more advanced medical practice.

-Impact on sugury and medicine
+Impact on sugEry and medicine

 Without the anatomical work of Vesalius, such as his sketch of the lateral muscles seen in Figure 2 (Vesalius, c.
 1543, as cited in Laurenza, 2021), such significant strides in surgery would not have been possible without his contributions during the same period.
 It was this newly available breadth of knowledge of the human body that allowed surgeons such as Giovanni da Vigo and Ambroise Paré to refine centuries-old techniques to better treat suffering patients.
 Giovanni da Vigo, renowned for being the first Italian surgeon to comprehensively report on firearm lesions, highlighted the ongoing challenges in treating gunshot wounds, exacerbated by infections and high mortality rates (Conti, 2019).
 The French surgeon Ambroise Paré further revolutionized surgical practices by challenging conventional methods.
 During a battle, when he ran out of the boiling oil traditionally used to treat wounds, Paré innovatively used a mixture of turpentine, rose oil, and egg yolk, resulting in significantly improved healing outcomes (Conti, 2019).
 Paré, often considered the father of modern surgery, would not have been able to make these improvements without his knowledge of the circulatory system, which was foundationally built from Vesalius’s work (Conti, 2019).
 This period marked a significant shift from reliance on animal-based anatomical knowledge to anatomy based on real-world application, directly influencing surgical practices of the time.
 However, none of this would have been possible without the revived curiosity of human dissection as a whole during the Renaissance.